22. March 2021

 Context

 Antimicrobial resistance (AMR) is a serious threat in Georgia and beyond.
-While in Georgia, actions to contain the development and spread of AMR have mainly focused on strengthening the surveillance systems and implementing modern methods for infection prevention and control; no concrete actions have been implemented to establish Antimicrobial stewardship programs [ASPs].
+While in Georgia, actions to contain the development and spread of AMR have mainly focused on strengthening the surveillance systems and implementing modern methods for infection prevention and control; no concrete actions have been implemented to establish Antimicrobial Stewardship programs [ASPs].

 Problem